playcanvas/developer.playcanvas.com/content/ja/tutorials/advanced/custom-posteffect.md

             var device = this.device;
             var scope = device.scope;

-            // シェーダーへレンダリングするターゲットをセットする。カメラからイメージがレンダリングされます。
-            scope.resolve("uColorBuffer").setValue(inputTarget.colorBuffer);
+            // Set the input render target to the shader.
+This is the image rendered from our camera scope.resolve("uColorBuffer").setValue(inputTarget.colorBuffer);

             // Draw a full screen quad on the output target.
-            // In this case the output target is the screen.
+In this case the output target is the screen.
-            // Drawing a full screen quad will run the shader that we defined above pc.posteffect.drawFullscreenQuad(device, outputTarget, this.vertexBuffer, this.shader, rect);
+            // Drawing a full screen quad will run the shader that we defined above pc.drawFullscreenQuad(device, outputTarget, this.vertexBuffer, this.shader, rect);
         }
     });